 All houses in Amsterdam are built on piles, drilled meters deep into the wet soil.
 If you build the houses without a sturdy pole, the house would quickly sink into the swampy ground.
 In the old days the piles were made of wood.
 The Amsterdam soil consists of 11 meters of soft peat and clay before the wood pole hit the first solid layer of sand.

 Why buildings in Amsterdam look skewed

-In many cases, the wooden poles were of a lesser quality, not long enough or not thick enough.
+In many cases, the quality of the wood was not good enough to withstand centuries.
 Save to say, the builders did not give out a 300-year guarantee.
 The old age and quality of the wooden piles make the buildings in Amsterdam sink unevenly in the ground, making the buildings in Amsterdam looked skewed.

 How to check the foundation of an Amsterdam house